- Specialty Courses

 - Columbia Startup Lab

 - Student Resources

-The Spring Venture Showcase offers students serious about launching a business upon or shortly after graduation an opportunity to present their plan to a distinguished panel of judges who together help select which students will advance to present to the Lang Fund Board of Directors.
+The Spring Venture Showcase offers students serious about launching a business upon, or shortly after graduation, the opportunity to present their plan to a distinguished panel of judges who together help select which students will advance to present to the Lang Fund Board of Directors.

-Approximately 20 students will have the opportunity to make a formal 7-minute presentation followed by Q&A. Up to six companies will be selected from the event to present to the Lang Fund Board for investment consideration.
+Approximately 20 students will have the opportunity to make a formal, seven-minute presentation followed by Q&A. Up to six companies will be selected from the event to present to the Lang Fund Board for investment consideration.

 All presenters will receive written and oral feedback on their business after the event.

 Sunday, April 3, 2016 by 11:59 p.m.
 EST: Applications Due